barbazul/1kfa/mod_guide_gm.md

 The threat might be revealed by an NPC that acts as a "Herald".
 This is someone that appears with a message about something from the mysterious world where it is dangerous to venture.
-Usually this mysterious world or one of it's denziens is the force behind the threat.
+Usually this mysterious world or one of it's denizens is the force behind the threat.

  * The village medium
  * A raven arrives from the neighboring kingdom